brandonio21/SunNet/README.md

 This library was originally developed for a real-time space strategy game and has since been moved into its own project.

+## Building and Using
+SunNet uses CMake for its build process.

+## Technical Information
 This is meant to be a super-simple drop in for network communication using a channeled-callback strategy.
 SunNet makes the following assumptions: